kiwitcms/kiwitcms.github.io/content/pages/legal.markdown

 For the purposes of passwordless login via GitHub, GitLab, Google, etc, Kiwi TCMS is requesting the following data: **your name**, **email address**.
-This information is stored in our database and is linked to your Kiwi TCMS account which let's you login into the Kiwi TCMS application.
+This information is stored in our database and is linked to your Kiwi TCMS account which lets you login into the Kiwi TCMS application.
 User account information is accessible only to the administrators of Kiwi TCMS and is not publicly exposed to 3rd parties.